offloadmemory/training-content/README.md

 ## Tasks:-

-1. Create a gallery.json
-2. How to do dynamic table.
-3. How to create list of employees
+1. Building Gallery
+   - Create a MOCK Gallery JSON which holds list of images.
+Now get the gallery.json by making the AJAX call and upon success manipulate DOM for the given gallery details and display the result in the browser.

+2. Building Student Market Management

+3. Building Employees List